Skip navigation

 Is a Burnt Electrical Outlet Dangerous?

 A burnt electrical outlet might seem like a minor cosmetic issue, but it can signal serious problems lurking behind your walls.
 If you’ve noticed discoloration, a burning smell, or melted plastic near your outlet, it’s time to take immediate action.
 Ignoring these signs can put your home and family at risk.
-Even a small burn mark could be a symptom of a much larger electrical failure waiting to happen.
+Even a small burn mark could be a symptom of a serious electrical outlet problem waiting to happen.
 The longer you wait, the higher the chances of damage to your appliances—or even an electrical fire.

 This is an image of a burnt and smoking outlet.
 The headline reads.
 Don't ignore Byrne marks on your outlets.